• Home

 Not all flours are created equally!
 While all flours look similar, the difference lies in how they’re milled, the wheat they’re made from and the time of year the wheat is harvested.
 However, the biggest difference is their protein content.
 When liquid interacts with the proteins in your flour, it forms gluten – which gives baked goods the ability to rise.
 More protein means more gluten will be formed.

-While there are many types of flour – all-purpose, cake, bread and self-rising, to name a few – the best for muffins is all-purpose flour.
+While there are many types of flour – all-purpose, cake, bread and self-rising, to name a few – the best flour to use when making muffins is all-purpose flour.

 • All-purpose flour: This versatile flour is perfect for making almost anything – from cookies, cakes and muffins to some breads and pizza dough.
 All-purpose flour is recommended for this pumpkin chocolate chip muffin recipe.